 SOCAN’s 2023 Legislative Priorities

 Before the 2023 Oregon Legislative long session (January through June) is over, some 4,000 bills are expected to have been introduced (‘dropped’ in the legislative vernacular).
 We cannot follow them all!
 Indeed, some 1500 or so were filed before January 9th, when the session started and already more have appeared.
-SOCAN’s Federal and State Project team members are pouring over the bills introduced so far to determine which will be our legislative priorities.
-A couple have already risen to the top:
+SOCAN’s Federal and State Project team members have been following these bills since the opening of the session

 Bills SOCAN Supports

 SB80 Cleaning up SB762 wildfire issues and the wildfire risk maps.
 Recommended Do pass with amendments and requesting referral to Ways and Means. (as A-Engrossed.)